jkrumow/TBStateMachine/README.md

 [stateMachine scheduleEvent:event];
 ```

-Event processing follows the Run to Completion model.
+Event processing follows the Run-to-Completion model.
 All events will be queued until processing of the current event has finished.

 The payload will be available in all action, guard, enter and exit blocks which are executed until the event is successfully handled.